Beyond Cholent: Overnight Vegetable Soup Recipe

 - Use ingredients that would yield a clear broth, not release starch that would cloud the soup.

 - Don’t use any tomato product, except maybe 2-3 tablespoons tomato paste to deepen the color (I didn’t use any).
 Like chocolate, tomatoes tend to dominate a dish and blow all other ingredients out of the water, excuse the pun.

 That said, the recipe still remains pretty elastic, in that you can adjust the amounts of each vegetable you are using to suit your personal taste.
+If you want to make this a meat soup, go ahead and throw in 2-3 pounds beef chunks.
 Still I would say, don’t skimp on the mushrooms, or the squash, these two are too delightful to reduce.
 I am adapting the amounts I used to an 8-9 quart pot:

 1 pound chunk kabocha or butternut squash, or a little more, no peeling necessary, diced small

 1 large turnip, diced small

 1 large yukon gold potato, or other not-too-starchy potato, diced small

 1 5-ounce pack peeled vacuum-packed roasted chestnuts, crumbled, or a dozen large pitted dates, sliced

 Optional but really delicious: Any stems (repeat: Just the stems, not the leaves) from a bunch of kale of Swiss chard whose leaves you used for another dish, thinly sliced.